-Whether you’re looking to zipline through the treetops or indulge in some retail therapy, the city’s garden district has something for everyone.
+Whether you’re looking to zip-line through the treetops, indulge in some retail therapy or immerse yourself in the arts, the city’s garden district has something for everyone.
 Here’s how to spend your perfect day in East Memphis.

-Whether you’re looking to zipline through the treetops or indulge in some retail therapy, the city’s garden district has something for everyone.
+Whether you’re looking to zip-line through the treetops, indulge in some retail therapy or immerse yourself in the arts, the city’s garden district has something for everyone.
 Here’s how to spend your perfect day in East Memphis.

 Fuel up with breakfast and coffee

-Get the full Southern treatment—biscuits, gravy and scrambled eggs—with the popular downtown eatery Sunrise Memphis' new expansion to East Memphis, or head to Staks for some buttermilk pancakes.
+Get the full Southern treatment — biscuits, gravy and scrambled eggs — with the popular downtown eatery Sunrise Memphis' expansion to East Memphis, or head to Staks for some buttermilk pancakes.
 They’ll even let you man the griddle to cook your own.
 Looking for a healthy but fulfilling option?
 City Silo Table + Pantry prides themselves on their clean ingredients filled menu.
 Getting a late start?
-Go for brunch at Magnolia & May who offers a southern twist on cuisine with options like low country shrimp & grits and fried chicken & french toast.
+Go for brunch at Magnolia & May, who offers a southern twist on cuisine with options like low country shrimp & grits and fried chicken & french toast.
 Located nearby is The Liquor Store for breakfast burritos, sweet-potato pancakes, mimosas and specialty coffee.
 On the northern end of East Memphis, stands two iconic breakfast options.
 For some of the city's best biscuits, head to Bryant's Breakfast with old diner charm.
-Elwood's Shack, set charmingly in a Lowe's parking lot, offers classic breakfast options with a bbq twist like a bbq breakfast burrito.
+Elwood's Shack, set charmingly in a Lowe's parking lot, offers classic breakfast options with a bbq twist, like a bbq breakfast burrito.
 Satisfy your early sweet tooth with a classic taste of Memphis: Head to Gibson’s to experience the glazed donut that Alton Brown calls the best he ever had.

 Choose your own adventure at Shelby Farms Park

 Explore one of the country's largest urban parks at Shelby Farms Park.
-Rent bikes to explore the park’s 4,500 acres of green space before heading onto the 10.65-mile paved Shelby Farms Greenline which continues to expand.
+Rent bikes to explore the park’s 4,500 acres of green space before heading onto the 10.65-mile paved Shelby Farms Greenline, which continues to expand.
 Hot day?
-Cool off with kayak, paddle board and canoe rentals from the boathouse or let the kids hit the splash pad.
-If everyone in your group is 10 or older, zip line and explore treetop crossings and obstacles with Go Ape.
+Cool off with kayak, paddle board and canoe rentals or let the kids hit the splash pad.
+If everyone in your group is 10 or older, zip-line and explore treetop crossings and obstacles with Go Ape.
 Younger kids will love the Woodland Discovery Playground, named one of the 16 coolest playgrounds in the world by Mental Floss Magazine.

 Take it easy with short walking trails, fishing or a view of the park’s bison herd.
 If you traveled with your pup(s), be sure to visit the Shelby Farms Park Outback Off-Leash Dog Park that stretches 100 acres and was voted in 2025 as the USA Today 10Best Readers’ Best Dog Park in the Country.
 Within the park, Shelby Farms Stables provides bookable horseback riding experiences.